norrischebl/norrischebl/README.md

 - NodeJS

 ## Projects
-In my spare time, I do two things: fly around the city fighting crime and make great coffee... unfortunately I can't reveal my superhero name yet, too dangerous.
+In my spare time, I do two things: make great coffee and fly around the city fighting crime... unfortunately I can't reveal my superhero name yet, too dangerous.
 But really, I'm just committed to changing the world one line of code at a time

 ```javascript
 Here is a list of my personal projects: